 MPS based algorithms like DMRG always work on purely 1D systems.
 Even if our model "lives" on a 2D lattice, these algorithms require to map it onto a 1D chain (probably at the cost of longer-range interactions).
-This mapping is also done by the lattice by defining the order (order) of the sites.
+This mapping is also done in by the lattice, as it defines an order (order) of the sites.
+The methods $mps2lat_idx$ () and $lat2mps_idx$ () map indices of the MPS to and from indices of the lattice.
+If you obtained and array with expectation values for a given MPS, you can use $mps2lat_values$ () to map it to lattice indices, thereby reverting the ordering.